liberapay/liberapay.com/README.md

 headers needed to build the `psycopg2` Python library), `postgresql-contrib` (includes hstore), `python-dev` (includes Python header files for `psycopg2`).

-If you are receiving issues from `psycopg2`, please [ensure that its are met](http://initd.org/psycopg/docs/faq.html#problems-compiling-and-deploying-psycopg2).
+If you are receiving issues from `psycopg2`, please [ensure that its needs are met](http://initd.org/psycopg/docs/faq.html#problems-compiling-and-deploying-psycopg2).